Leadership Lincoln

 The Investment

 Tuition for Leadership Lincoln is $495 for Chamber members and $595 for non-members.
-Each participant is expected to contribute a minimum of $50, submitted with the application.
+Each applicant pays a $50 application fee.
 The remaining balance must be paid in full by the participant’s employer or sponsoring organization prior to the first class.

 Application Deadline: